amikhailau-ms/module-graph-search/README.md

 # module-graph-search
-Tool to search for full dependency chains for a specific dependency.
+Go tool to search for full dependency chains for a specific dependency.
 Helps with fast removal/update of dependencies with security issues.

 ## Installation